NikolaosSamperis/Reconstruction-of-RNA-seq-analysis/README.md

 - Ambiguities in statistical thresholds (FDR, p-value, log2FC)
 - Technical challenges with data formats and ID mapping

-A detailed self-reflection and methodological discussion are included in `Final_report.pdf`.
+A detailed self-reflection and methodological discussion are included in `Final_report_with_reflection.pdf`.

 ---